sqlpad/sqlpad/README.md

 I wrote this without much planning, so some parts of this application feel like a big ball of mud.

 Indentation is with tabs/4 spaces.
-And I use windows.
-And the Zed editor.
-And semicolons.
+And I use semicolons.

 This said, feel free to contribute as you want